 Possible end deliverable: Data sharing procedure document for data that is generated in the testbed.

 The purpose of Challenge 3 is to design 5G and IoT infrastructure that minimises impact on the public realm and meets our City of Melbourne urban design standards.
 5G telecommunications will result in up to 100 times more infrastructure than 4G at the street level, including small cells and antennas.
 The testbed provides an opportunity to envision city design and experience to co-create an ideal future that is beneficial to all stakeholders.
 It will also consider infrastructure governance (which links to Challenge 1), e.g. workshop participants in 2018 advised that we can play a role in encouraging industry parties to combine expertise and resources in 5G and IoT infrastructure delivery.

 Success factors: less physical hardware and infrastructure in the urban realm and achieving a design standard that aligns to our urban design standards.

 Possible end deliverables: Minimum viable product(s) or prototype(s) for physical infrastructure that embed 5G and/ or IOT capability for a range of parties and uses.
 This may include consideration of governance options (Challenge 1), e.g. public and/ or private sector-led infrastructure delivery.

-The aim of this EOI is to establish a group of partners for Testbed 1 to solve challenges 1, 2 and 3 to enable an optimal innovation environment where experiments can be run to solve future city challenges.
-Testbed 1 will establish new models that harness emerging 5G and IoT technology which may be incorporated in future testbeds and broader smart city use cases across the municipality.
+The EOI process has established a group of partners for Testbed 1 to solve challenges 1,2 and 3 to enable an optimal innovation environment where experiments can be run to solve future city challenges.
+Testbed 1 will establish new models that harness emerging 5G and IoT technology, which may be incorporated in future testbeds and broader smart city use cases across the municipality.